Somelauw/Slavonic-multilingual-phonetic-keyboard/README.md

 # Slavonic-multilingual-phonetic-keyboard
 Phonetic keyboard layout for Russian and other Slavic languages.
-This is a linux version of the keyboard layout found here: http://www.tyflonet.com/siciliano/kbdrutrl.zip .
+This is a Linux version of the keyboard layout for Windows found [here](http://www.tyflonet.com/siciliano/kbdrutrl.zip).
-It tries to be phonetic for qwerty users while supporting all Slavic languages having Cyrillic alphabets.
+It tries to be phonetic for qwerty users while supporting the most common Slavic languages with Cyrillic alphabets.
-I created it using https://github.com/simos/keyboardlayouteditor .
+I created it using [Keyboard layout editor](https://github.com/simos/keyboardlayouteditor).

 ## Installation instructions: